kubecost/docs/ksm-metrics.md

 ## Disabling Individual Metrics

+> **Warning**: Disabling individual metrics is not recommended, as disabling metrics required by Kubecost to function may lead to unexpected behavior.

-While also not recommended, it is possible to disable individual metrics emitted by Kubecost if a more fine-grained approach is required.
+It is possible to disable individual metrics emitted by Kubecost if a more fine-grained approach is required.
 This can be done by setting the related [Helm chart parameter](https://github.com/kubecost/cost-analyzer-helm-chart/blob/f9a8f3326a540e1b0ece714c52f100fa085bf0b8/cost-analyzer/values.yaml#L928-L929):

 ```yaml
 kubecostProductConfigs:
   ...